Tigri Area: History

 In 1936, a Mixed Commission established by the British and Dutch government agreed to award the full width of the Corentyne River to Suriname, as per the 1799 agreement.
 The territorial sea boundary was deemed to prolongate 10° from Point No. 61, 3 nmi from the shore.
 The New River Triangle, however, was completely awarded to Guyana.
 The treaty putting this agreement into law was never ratified, because of the outbreak of World War II.
 The Dutch representative Conrad Carel Käyser signed an agreement with British and Brazilian representatives, placing the tri-point junction near the source of the Kutari River.
 Desiring to put the border issue to a closure before British Guiana would gain independence, the British government restarted negotiations in 1961.
 The British position asserted "Dutch sovereignty over the Corentyne River, a 10° line dividing the territorial sea, and British control over the New River Triangle."
 The Netherlands replied with a formal claim to the New River Triangle, but with an additional thalweg boundary in the Corentyne River (the latter position has never been repeated by any Surinamese government).
 No agreements were made and Guyana became independent with its borders unresolved.

 In the present village of Kuruni near the Coeroenie Airstrip, prefab houses were placed for workers on a planned weir.
 Work also began on a camp near the Oronoque River.
 On 12 December 1967, four armed men of the Guyana police force landed at Oronoque, and ordered the workers to leave the area.
 Four military posts were initially established by the Surinamese army, however (mainly for financial reasons) only Camp Tigri (also known as Camp Jaguar) remained.
 On 19 August 1969, border skirmishes occurred between Guyanese forces and Surinamese militias at Camp Tigri, which was subsequently conquered by Guyana.
 On 18 March 1970, Eric Williams, Prime Minister of Trinidad and Tobago offered to mediate the conflict.
 In November 1970 the Surinamese and Guyanese governments agreed in Trinidad and Tobago to withdraw their military forces from the Triangle.
 Guyana has not held upon this agreement and continue to occupy the New River Triangle.
-Prior to Suriname's independence in 1975, President Henck Arron asked Prime Minister Joop den Uyl of the Netherlands for a precise definition of the borders.
+Prior to Suriname's independence in 1975, Surinamese prime minister Henck Arron asked his Dutch counterpart Joop den Uyl for a precise definition of the borders.
 The reply included the Tigri area.